dell/terraform-provider-powerflex/docs/resources/cluster.md

 page_title: "powerflex_cluster Resource - powerflex"
 subcategory: ""
 description: |-
-  This terraform resource is used to deploy PowerFlex Cluster.
+  This terraform resource is used to deploy the PowerFlex Cluster.
 We can Create and Delete the PowerFlex Cluster using this resource.
-We can also Import an existing Cluster of PowerFlex.
+We can also Import an existing Cluster of the PowerFlex.
 ---

 # powerflex_cluster (Resource)

-This terraform resource is used to deploy PowerFlex Cluster.
+This terraform resource is used to deploy the PowerFlex Cluster.
 We can Create and Delete the PowerFlex Cluster using this resource.
-We can also Import an existing Cluster of PowerFlex.
+We can also Import an existing Cluster of the PowerFlex.

 > **Note:** For PowerFlex 4.x, the PowerFlex Manager must be installed as a prerequisite.
 The required packages should be uploaded to the PowerFlex Manager.